 Learn a new language

-If you have tried to study Japanese by yourself or at university in your own country, forget about it.
+If you have tried to learn Japanese by yourself or at university in your own country, forget about it.
 The best and only way to learn the Japanese language is to study in Japan.
-If you have not much time, because you are studying or working, you can try a study trip.
-A month of study in Japan in summer is equal to more than one year in your country.
+If you have not much time, because you are studying or working, you can try a study trip, a 2-4 week long trip mixing language study and cultural activities.
+Why not a month of study in Japan this summer?

 If you can come with a student visa and study for at least 6 months, you’ll learn more Japanese that you could learn on a lifetime if you study in your country.